Emergency:

 To diagnose gout, uric acid crystals are studied in the fluid taken from a swollen joint.
 Imaging tests like CT scans, ultrasounds or X-rays are also conducted to observe the bones and the joints.

-Treatment Of High And Low Levels
+High And Low Uric Acid Levels Treatment

-Treatment for High Uric Acid:
+Treatment for High Uric Acid

 Treatment of high uric acid depends upon its cause.
 If there are no symptoms of high uric acid levels (asymptomatic hyperuricemia), the doctor will not prescribe treatment.
 If the high uric acid levels are because of a condition, the doctor will prescribe treatment for the condition, namely gout and kidney stones.